hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

   < Exit >  < Exit >  and  < Save >  to .config

-check .config to confirm ...
+check .config to confirm it contains these lines (32 bit OS for RPi 4) ...
 ```
  CONFIG_LOCALVERSION="-v7l"
  CONFIG_HIGH_RES_TIMERS=y